samuelgr/Xidi/DEVELOPERS.md

 **VirtualController** is the top-level virtual controller implementation.
 It combines all of the individual units of functionality needed to present a cohesive controller interface, including mapping, event buffering, and even some configuration properties.
 Some of the functionality is guided by what DirectInput expects, although none of the implementation is DirectInput-specific.

 **VirtualDirectInputDevice** is a DirectInput interface for exposing Xidi virtual controllers to applications.
 This class implements IDirectInputDevice (or IDirectInputDevice8, depending on the compiled form of Xidi) and contains a Xidi virtual controller device instance with which it communicates internally.
 Functionality related to application-defined data format is delegated to the DataFormat helper class.

+**VirtualDirectInputEffect** is a DirectInput interface for exposing force feedback effect objects to applications.
+This module contains an entire class hierarchy of different effect types, all of which implement the IDirectInputEffect interface.

 **WrapperIDirectInput** and **WrapperJoyWinMM** act as interception classes for all calls to DirectInput (via IDirectInput or IDirectInput8) and WinMM joystick (via direct function calls) APIs.
 In the former case, an instance of WrapperIDirectInput is returned when the application calls one of the DirectInput object creation methods exported by the Xidi DLL, and in the latter case, the joystick family of WinMM calls invokes functions supplied by WrapperJoyWinMM.